ajlopez/AjGenesisNode/README.md

 - 0.0.1: Published
 - 0.0.2: Published.
 New modules
 - 0.0.3: Published.
 New module invocation, using ajgenesis and options
+- 0.0.4: Under development.
+Using runit to load modules.
+Calling modules with a callback.

 ## Contribution